heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 - `If-Modified-Since`: allows a `304 Not Modified` to be returned if content is unchanged since the time specified in this field (= the value of the `Last-Modified` header).
+- `If-Unmodified-Since`: allows a `412 Precondition Failed` to be returned if content is changed since the time specified in this field (= the value of the `Last-Modified` header).

 The `Last-Modified` header is used to check if the data has changed since the last time it was modified.